Enjoy events and activities

 Past Events

-We’ve held a number of Open Days, workshops and Citizen Science events.
-In 2019 and 2020 our Open Days included celebrating World Wetlands Day and World Mental Health Day.
-These featured guest speakers on migratory birds, Blue Carbon Research and evidence of the benefits of contact with nature for mental health and wellbeing.
+Our Open Days have celebrated occasions such as World Wetlands Day, World Migratory Bird Day, and World Mental Health Day.
+These events have featured expert guest speakers on topics including migratory birds, Blue Carbon research, and the proven benefits of connecting with nature for mental health and wellbeing.

 Bird & Wetlands